FlinkAige/flon-core/docs/01_nodeos/07_concepts/05_storage-and-read-modes.md

 * The `pending block` is an in memory block containing transactions as they are processed and pushed into the block; this will/may eventually become the head block.
 If the `funod` instance is the producing node, the pending block is distributed to other `funod` instances.
 * Outside the chain state, block data is cached in RAM until it becomes final/irreversible; especifically the signed block itself.
 After the last irreversible block (LIB) catches up to the block, that block is then retrieved from the irreversible blocks log.

-## Antelope Interfaces
+## FullOn Interfaces

-Antelope provides a set of [services](../../) and [interfaces](https://docs.eosnetwork.com/cdt/latest/reference/Files/) that enable contract developers to persist state across action, and consequently transaction, boundaries.
+FullOn provides a set of [services](../../) and [interfaces](https://docs.eosnetwork.com/cdt/latest/reference/Files/) that enable contract developers to persist state across action, and consequently transaction, boundaries.
 Contracts may use these services and interfaces for various purposes.
 For example, `eosio.token` contract keeps balances for all users in the chain database.
 Each instance of `funod` keeps the database in memory, so contracts can read and write data with ease.

 ### funod RPC API